 Many students participate in a 15-minute break daily where they have the opportunity and are encouraged to engage in some sort of movement.
-These breaks are taken outside of the classroom (weather permitting) where there is enough physical space to facilitate the movement for each student.
+These breaks are taken outside of the classroom (weather permitting) where there is enough physical space to facilitate movement of all students.